petecurran/FCCPython/README.md

 # FreeCodeCamp Scientific Coding with Python challenges

 Python is my comfort food.
-A bit of light relief from crunching REACT.
+A bit of light relief from crunching React.